Now that we have the model in place and some data added we can build a dashboard to share insight with our key stakeholders.

 Here is an example dashboard answering these questions in Ardoq:

 To answer our business questions we created two workspaces, applications, and capabilities.
 We want to create two searches capturing all components in these workspaces.
-Below the example for "all applications".
+In the screenshot below, the example search will query all components in the "Business Capability Map" and "Applications" workspaces.

 To answer the business questions related to high criticality applications, we created a separate search.
 Notice that there is an additional rule in this search on "Criticality" equal to "high".

-In this example, we have listed just a total of all capabilities.
-Notice that we have not selected a field in this widget.
+In the screenshot below, we have listed a total of all capabilities.
+Notice that we have not selected a field in this chart.

-The last widget example is using a graph search as the source.
+The last chart example is using a report based on a Graph Search as the source.
 In this particular example, we want to see the cost of applications that are realizing high criticality capabilities, visualized as a timeline.

 If you follow these steps you can create your own dashboard answering the business questions of interest.
 All done, ready to share! 🚀